Building Utopia

 Even in the so-called developed and rich countries, we still have poverty.
 Some people cannot find their means to live and survive; they are unemployed.
 Some people have to live on streets, some people do not have resources to buy their own food, there is malnutrition in some people and obesity in others.
 Some people in these rich countries have a standard of living worse than even prisoners in those countries.
 If this is the state of developed nations, then what can we say about the situation in developing countries?

-We have man-made disasters like the meltdown of nuclear power plants, oil spills, dam breaches, bridge collapses, planes falling out of the skies, garbage in our oceans, DDT and mercury in our food supplies.
+We have man-made disasters like the meltdown of nuclear power plants, oil spills, dam breaches, bridge collapses, planes falling out of the skies, garbage in our oceans, DDT, mercury and microplastics in our food supplies.
 We have medical and recreational drug problems.

 We routinely encounter natural calamities like floods and famines, hurricanes and tornadoes, earthquakes and tsunamis, volcanoes and wildfires.
 We have climate change induced by human activity.
 There are people that claim that not all natural calamities are purely natural.
 There are many claims that some of these are caused by our actions (for example, wildfires caused by faulty equipment that throws a spark, earthquakes caused by fracking).
 There are claims that some natural calamities have increased in intensity due to our actions (for example, the strength of hurricanes has increased over time due to human-induced climate change, increase in floods and famines).
 Do these kinds of claims have at least some truth?